 Before we got the storage shed, we used a large dog crate, which was terribly impractical.

-The whole thing was really jimmy rigged.
 I wired up a plywood roof above the dog kennel and used another piece of plywood as a makeshift door to block out snow drifts in the winter.
-We even used lots of extension cords to string out a heat lamp to keep them warm when the temps would drop below zero.
+We even used extension cords to string out a heat lamp to keep them warm when the temps would drop below zero.

 I remember wearing my snow pants, gloves, and two parkas whenever I’d go out with the goats, but more often than not, I’d spend hours sitting with them even in the middle of a blizzard.
-I just loved em too much.
+That’s what I call unconditional love!

-Since their dog run days, our goats have gotten a major upgrade with the Love Shack.
+Our goats have since gotten a major upgrade with the Love Shack.
 The Love Shack is really an outdoor storage shed customized a la goat.
-We contacted our local storage shed company and asked them to build one for us – I increased the roof pitch and ceiling height.
-Added windows and a goatie door, and asked for a dutch door rather than a standard door.
+We contacted our local storage shed company and asked them to build one for us – I increased the roof pitch and ceiling height, added windows and a goatie door, and asked for a dutch door rather than a standard door.

-Anyways, our goat house, the Love Shack, is something I try to keep very clean.
-And chances are, if you have goats, you know this is no easy task.
+I try to keep the Love Shack very clean.
+And if you have goats, you know this is no easy task.
 Goats pee.
 A LOT.
 They poop.
 CONSTANTLY.
 They like to take a nicely packed flake of hay and turn it into one million pieces and strew it about the entire pen only eating 1% of it.
 They aren’t tidy animals, but they sure are cute.

 Straw vs Pine Bedding

-Ultimately, I think the bedding debate falls into – whatever works best for you and your animals.
+Ultimately, I think the bedding debate depends on whatever works best for you and your animals.
 I’d give both a try, and see what you like best!

 Once you decide, make sure to keep extra on hand.
 I can’t tell you how many times I’ve come upon an extra hour or two to clean the goat pen, and have been out of shavings…it’s a big pain (sort of like running out of printer ink)!
 So just keep extra on hand.

-Oh stall freshener, how we love you!
+Oh, stall freshener, how we love you!
 Remember when I said goats pee a LOT?
 I wasn’t kidding.
-They pee more than any of my other animals, and that’s because they needs so much fresh clean water to stay healthy.
-Since they are grazers, their systems are constantly moving, resulting in a lot of pee and poop.
+They pee more than any of my other animals, and that’s because they need so much fresh clean water to stay healthy.
+Since they are browsers (some might consider grazers), their systems are constantly moving, resulting in a lot of waste.